ansys/ansys-api-cfx/README.md

 #### Installation

-Provided that the wheel has been published to the [public PyPI](pypi.org), it can be installed with:
+Provided that these wheels have been published to the public PyPI, they can be installed with:

 ```